 Mitchell balls his fists.
 ‘I don’t know what’s holding me back!’

 Mihai grins.
 ‘My dad says it’s OK as long as I don’t start a fight, so go ahead.
 Hit me first.’

 A strong hand grabs his shoulder.
 ‘I think you will have a lot to explain to your father.
 And to the little girl’s parents, too.’

 ‘She doesn’t have any parents!
 She lives with the crazy old lady in-’

 Mitchell’s fist lands square on Mihai’s nose.
 Adam grabs him with his other hand and tries to keep the two boys apart.
 ‘Can I get some help here?’ he shouts.

 Taïga is limping towards her bike when Toma catches up with her.

 ‘You have a cell, don’t you?
 Let me show you something.
 But you mustn’t tell anyone, OK?’

-Taïga nods solemnly and follows Toma to the far side of the schoolyard where the fence is broken, but the access to – or from – the forest is effectively hindered by some thorn bushes.
+Taïga nods solemnly and follows Toma to the far side of the schoolyard where the bike rack is and where the fence is broken.
+The access to – or from – the forest is effectively hindered by some thorn bushes.

 ‘This is the only place at school where you can access the web on your cell,’ he confides.
 ‘Promise you won’t tell.’